MAIN LANDSLIDE EVENTS

 Main regulatory references and objectives

-Collection, processing, archiving, and dissemination of data related to soil protection and hydrogeological instability for whole national territory (Articles 55 and 60 of Legislative Decree 152/2006 "Environmental Regulations"); updating of the Italian Landslide Inventory (Article 6, paragraph 1, letter g of Law 132/2016).
+Collection, processing, archiving and dissemination of data regarding soil protection and hydrogeological instability referring to the entire national territory (articles 55 and 60 of Legislative Decree 152/2006 “Regulations on environmental matters”); update of the Inventory of Landslide Phenomena in Italy (art.
+6, paragraph 1 letter g of Law 132/2016).

 DPSIR